Email FacebookTwitterMenu burgerClose thin

 Share

 “PEG” stands for price-earnings-to-growth.
-The price-earnings-to-growth ratio is calculated through the basic formula:
+The price-earnings-to-growth ratio is calculated according to the following formula:

 • PEG = (price-to-earnings ratio) / (expected earnings growth rate)

-The price-to-earnings ratio, or PE ratio, is one of the most important measures of a stock’s performance.
+The price-to-earnings ratio, or P/E ratio, is one of the most important measures of a stock’s performance.
 It compares a stock’s price against the earnings of the underlying company.
-This helps investors to determine whether that price is based on the company’s actual financial position, or if it is based on hype, demand or other market forces unrelated to business performance.
+This helps investors to determine whether that price is based on the company’s actual financial position, or if it’s based on hype, demand or other market forces unrelated to business performance.

-This can help investors to avoid buying stocks that have gotten inflated past the company’s actual value and are likely to decline in value.
-It can also help them to find stocks that the market has overlooked, and which as a result may grow once investors realize the strength of the underlying asset.
+This can help investors avoid buying stocks that are inflated past the company’s actual value and are likely to decline in value.
+It can also help them find stocks that the market has overlooked and, as a result, may appreciate in value once investors realize the strength of the underlying asset.

-By contrast, a high-earning company might not actually be poised for much growth.
-Despite a strong PE ratio, in this case, investors probably wouldn’t actually see much return on an expensive stock that doesn’t actually change very much.
+By contrast, a high-earning company might not be poised for much growth.
+Despite a strong P/E ratio, in this case, investors probably wouldn’t see much return on an expensive stock that doesn’t change very much.

 Suppose that ABC Corp. has a PE ratio of 20, calculated by comparing ABC Corp.’s stock price against its total earnings per share.
-The company’s earnings are expected to grow at a rate of 14 percent.
+The company’s earnings are expected to grow at a rate of 14%.

 As a result, ABC Corp.’s PEG ratio would be: